mjwhitta/milesrc/README.md

 #### Configure

 To configure, simply copy `files.default` to `files` and comment or delete the entries you don't want.
-Deleting all vim related entries will prevent vim plugins from automatically being installed.